 The BSU is an internationally recognised research unit specialising in statistical modelling with application to medical, biological or public health sciences.
 Details of the work carried out in the Unit appear on our Research page.

-- Matching approaches for efficient and robust causal inferences in Mendelian randomization – Stephen Burgess
+- Data-adaptive approaches for causal inference– Stephen Burgess

-- Evidence synthesis for estimating incidence of chronic diseases– Chris Jackson, Daniela De Angelis and Anne Presanis
+- Evidence synthesis in health impact models for interventions to prevent chronic diseases– Chris Jackson, Anne Presanis and Daniela De Angelis

-- Subgroup identification for treatment response using observational cohort data in the presence of complex confounding– Li Su and Shaun Seaman
+- Improving statistical methods for trial emulations using observational data– Li Su and Shaun Seaman

 - Statistical and machine learning analysis of images of platelet formation– William Astle and Cedric Ghevaert (University of Cambridge)

 - Trajectories of modifiable risk factors and their influences on disease outcomes: using genetics in life course epidemiology– Stephen Burgess and Jessica Barrett

 - Epidemic modelling with online model assessment: value of information and conflict– Anne Presanis, Chris Jackson and Daniela De Angelis